 The latest happenings in the world of Ubuntu straight from the project itself.
 Announcements of new releases, of course, will feature here, as do weekly round up pieces.

 It’s not limited to Linux, but that’s never to say that useful bits and bobs don’t abound here.
 For the record, I have something on getting DVD’s playing with Ubuntu included in the mixture.

 New posts are sporadic on this blog, but there may be old gold there so I’ll leave it in the list for now.

 A brief visit to these either to search for an answer or to ask a question (please do the former before the latter) can solve many a conundrum.
 You’d be amazed how many problems have already been resolved before.

 This regularly updated website offers more than the reason that took me there: finding out how to change the host name on an Ubuntu server.
 New releases in the Snap format and from Wine also were featured the last time that I paid it a visit.

-It’s about more than Ubuntu and gets updated fairly regularly latest developments and some how to features too.
+It’s about more than Ubuntu and gets updated fairly regularly with the latest developments and some how-to features too.